 The visibility and searchability of an article is greatly enhanced if it is available in one or more of the central reference databases.
 Usually you can find information on which databases a journal is indexed by on the journal website.

 It is desirable that the journal is indexed by Web of Science and/or Scopus.
 Most universitites have access to at least one of these reference databases which means that most researchers around the world can search for and retrieve your publications.

 Furthermore, national allocation of research funds to the universities, and allocation of research funds within SLU, is partly based on bibliometrics.
 The data source for this is Web of Science.
 There are also research funders that use Scopus data.

 Many research funders require open access publishing of research results.

 Note that the journals don't have to be open access for allowing the author to make your scholarly texts openly available by self-archiving.
 Self-archiving fulfills the funders open access criteria.
 It also enhances the visibility of the publication, and its possibility to reach a larger audience.

 SHERPA/RoMEO - contains information for each journal whether it is open access or not, and if and under which conditions there are possibilities for self-archiving of articles from that journal.

 Mega journals are open access, peer reviewed, have a broad subject scope and a quicker publication process.

-Mega journals have broad subject scopes, which means that publications are only judged by scientific and methodological soundness.
+Mega journals are not selective regarding subject (within a broad subject scope), which means that publications are only judged by scientific and methodological soundness.
 The readers decide whether an article is interesting, not the editors.
 This also speeds up the publication process.